circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 #### iOS Simulator Crash Reports

 If your iOS app crashes in the Simulator during a test run, the crash report is useful for diagnosing the exact cause of the crash.
-These can be uploaded as artifacts to assist with debugging the app crash:
+Crash reports can be uploaded as artifacts, as follows:

 ```yaml
 steps: